-- Market Risk the risk of loss or adverse change in the Company's financial situation resulting, directly or indirectly, from fluctuations in the level or volatility of equity markets, interest rates or market prices of financial instruments. - Credit Risk the risk of loss or adverse change in the Company's financial situation, resulting from the deterioration of the credit quality or default of an issuer of a financial instrument, or a counterparty in a reinsurance or derivative contract. - Liquidity Risk the risk of not being able to meet obligations when they come due as a result of the lack of sufficient liquid assets, the inability to sell assets without incurring significant losses, or the difficulty of raising capital when needed. - Insurance Risk the risk of loss arising from inadequate pricing or an adverse change in the value of insurance liabilities due to inadequate provisioning assumptions such as policyholder behavior uncertainties. - Strategic Risk the risk of loss arising from the adverse effect of management decisions on both business strategies and their execution, as well as from unexpected changes in environmental trends that damage the operating economics of the business. - Business Operations and Technology Risk the risk of loss arising from inadequate or failed internal or outsourced processes, personnel, or systems, or from external events. - Legal and Regulatory Risk the risk that U.S. regulators may fail to approve reinsurance transactions from U.S. cedants that are U.S. affiliates, or the risk that the Company fails to meet Bermuda regulatory requirements.
-The BMA rules are evolving and may introduce higher capital requirements for GA Re based on the current book of business.
-This is compounded by volatility given the market sensitivity of the Solvency II-type EBS framework when compared to U.S. NAIC RBC.
-This may lead to the Bermuda BSCR requirements exceeding U.S. NAIC RBC or other requirements.
+• Market Risk - the risk of loss or adverse change in the Company's financial situation resulting, directly or indirectly, from fluctuations in the level or volatility of equity markets, interest rates or market prices of financial instruments.

+• Credit Risk - the risk of loss or adverse change in the Company's financial situation, resulting from the deterioration of the credit quality or default of an issuer of a financial instrument, or a counterparty in a reinsurance or derivative contract.

+• Liquidity Risk - the risk of not being able to meet obligations when they come due as a result of the lack of sufficient liquid assets, the inability to sell assets without incurring significant losses, or the difficulty of raising capital when needed.

+• Insurance Risk - the risk of loss arising from inadequate pricing or an adverse change in the value of insurance liabilities due to inadequate provisioning assumptions such as policyholder behavior uncertainties.

+• Strategic Risk - the risk of loss arising from the adverse effect of management decisions on both business strategies and their execution, as well as from unexpected changes in environmental trends that damage the operating economics of the business.

+• Business Operations and Technology Risk - the risk of loss arising from inadequate or failed internal or outsourced processes, personnel, or systems, or from external events.

+• Legal and Regulatory Risk - the risk that U.S. regulators may fail to approve reinsurance transactions from U.S. cedants that are U.S. affiliates, or the risk that the Company fails to meet Bermuda regulatory requirements.